 If you paid income tax to another state on income that is also taxable to Montana, you may be entitled to a credit against your Montana income tax liability for these income taxes paid to another state.

 You can't claim this credit if the other state or country in which you have filed an income tax return has allowed you a credit against the taxes that they have imposed on your net income because you are also subject to tax on the same income in Montana.

-Shareholders of an S corporation or partners in a Partnership: If you are a shareholder of an S corporation or a partner in a partnership and your S corporation or partnership pays an income tax to another state (including composite tax paid on your behalf) or country, you can claim a credit for your share of these income taxes paid by the entity.
+Owners of a pass-through entity (S Corporation or Partnership): If you are an owner of a pass-through entity and your entity pays an income tax to another state (including composite tax paid on your behalf) or country, you can claim a credit for your share of these income taxes paid by the entity.